Granada, Nicaragua

 When we asked people about industries and career opportunities in Granada, they reponded:

 "Foreigners often work in Granada as English teachers, tour guides, restaurant and bar staff, hotel staff, and in other hospitality roles.
 They may also find work in the tourism industry, such as working in tour companies or as tour operators.
 Other popular jobs for foreigners include working in the digital nomad industry, such as web design, software development, and online marketing.
-Additionally, some foreigners may find work in the agricultural sector, such as working on coffee or tobacco farms," commented one expat who made the move to Granada.
+Additionally, some foreigners may find work in the agricultural sector, such as working on coffee or tobacco farms," said one expat who made the move to Granada.

 "Other than starting a business and volunteering for a non-profit, there are few career opportunities for expats in Nicaragua.
 Your competition makes $1 an hour unless you have special knowledge or have niche skills.
 There are a lot of opportunities for starting businesses especially in the tourist sector.
 On the social side, there are many opportunities to teach skills to the people here from agriculture to running a business.
-Don't expect a high salary or a highly profitable business but then again, money is not everything and you can live here very inexpensively," remarked one expat living in Granada, Nicaragua.
+Don't expect a high salary or a highly profitable business but then again, money is not everything and you can live here very inexpensively," explained one expat living in Granada, Nicaragua.

 What is life like in Granada?